-I roast the vegetables on a high heat because they’re cut pretty small and I want to get a nice caramelisation on the edges.
-Because colour = flavour and I always feel that’s especially important for vegetables (nobody likes soggy bland vegetables).
+I roast the vegetables on a high heat because they’re cut pretty small and I want to get a nice caramelisation on the edges before the inside turns into mush.
+Because colour = flavour and I always feel that’s especially important for vegetables (nobody likes soggy bland vegetables!).

 I take it back.
 Mushrooms are not optional!